Korean Kombucha Tea Sticks | Zero-Sugar Lemon | 20 Sticks (3.5 oz)

 Lemon Refreshment, Zero Sugar

-If plain water feels like a chore but soda and energy drinks feel like a compromise, this is the easy middle ground.
-You get a crisp, sparkling lemon taste that makes hydration something you actually look forward to.
+If plain water feels like a chore but soda feels like too much, this is an easy middle ground — a crisp, sparkling lemon taste that makes a glass of water something to look forward to.

-Because the sweetness comes from erythritol instead of sugar, every stick fits sugar-free and keto-friendly routines without a blood-sugar spike.
-It's the kind of feel-good lift that carries you through a slow afternoon.
+Because the sweetness comes from erythritol instead of sugar, each stick is sugar-free with about 13 calories — a light, citrusy pick for a slow afternoon.

 Powder Beats Bottled Kombucha

-Bottled kombucha is heavy, needs constant refrigeration, and often hits you with a sharp vinegar bite.
+Bottled kombucha is heavy, needs constant refrigeration, and often has a sharp vinegar bite.
 These shelf-stable sticks skip all of that — just bright lemon flavor that dissolves in seconds, wherever you are.

-At about $0.75 per serving, that's a fraction of the $3–$5 you'd pay for a single bottle, and this set even includes a reusable bottle to make it your daily go-to.
+At about $0.75 per serving, that's a fraction of the $3–$5 you'd pay for a single bottle, and this set includes a reusable bottle.
 Ships from our New Jersey warehouse within 1 business day.

 How to Make Your Kombucha